danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 [starts_with](functions/starts_with.md)|Returns true if the source string starts with the prefix string, otherwise false.
 [sum](functions/sum.md)|Returns the sum of the items in an array of numbers.
 [to_number](functions/to_number.md)|If string, returns the parsed number.
 If number, returns the passed in value.
-[tokenize](functions/tokenize.md)|Returns an array of strings formed by splitting the input string into an array of strings, separated by substrings that match the provided regular expression pattern.
+[tokenize](functions/tokenize.md)|Returns an array of strings formed by splitting the source string into an array of strings, separated by substrings that match a given regular expression pattern.

 ### Examples